tattah/nim.nwatchdog/README.md

       echo file & " " & $evt
     of Deleted:
       echo file & " " & $evt),
-  "this param will pass to the event callback watch css")
+  "this param will be passed to the event callback watch css")

 # watch the file changes
 waitFor wd.watch